Why Is your Facebook Ad Approve

 7. You’re Violating an Ad Policy

 Facebook has fairly strict policies for ads, and they’re surprisingly easy to violate.
 There are a bunch of image types you can’t use, including trying to use overt sex appeal to sell, or using anything that looks violent.
 These are some of the biggest roadblocks for advertisers.
-It’s possible that your ad did not get approval and you haven’t yet address the problem.
+It’s possible that your ad did not get approval and you haven’t yet addressed the problem.

 8. Your Ad Was Reject